 Without a written agreement, couples who live together in Texas could risk that their relationship constitutes a common-law marriage.
 Should the couple decide to part ways, and a judge rules that they are married to one another, the wealthy party could lose a fortune.

 Simultaneously, the other party may be held responsible for certain debts and liabilities about their wealthy partner’s business dealings.
 A cohabitation agreement that has been entered into voluntarily (by both sides) can help couples avoid the common law marriage argument if the parties agree in writing that they are not married.

 - There is an agreement between the two parties that they are married.

 - The couple lives together as husband and wife.

 - The couple has presented themselves to other people as husband and wife.

-Without a written agreement that disproves common law marriage, any community property and earnings acquired during the relationship may be subject to division by a court of competent jurisdiction.
+Without a written agreement that refutes common law marriage, any property and earnings acquired during the relationship may be subject to division by a court.

-Along with disavowing a common law marriage a cohabitation agreement might also include:
+Along with contradicting a common-law marriage, a cohabitation agreement might also include:

-- A “signing bonus” at the outset of the agreement.
+- A “signing bonus” at the outset of the deal.